IOWA TAX RESPONSIBILITIES OF MILITARY PERSONNEL

 - has income of $5,000 or more and is claimed as a dependent on another person's Iowa return

-The school district surtax is applicable for resident members of the armed forces of the United States living in an Iowa school district, even if the member is not physically present in Iowa on the last day of the tax year.
-(IAC 42.1)
+School District Surtax: For tax years beginning on or after January 1, 2005, the school district surtax is applicable for resident members of the armed forces of the United States living in an Iowa school district, even if the member is not physically present in Iowa on the last day of the tax year.
+(42.1)

 Each person has one and only one state of residence.
 A person may be a resident of a state even though he or she does not actually live in the state.

 A military person does not lose “home state” residency simply by being absent from the state while in the military.
-(Servicemembers Civil Relief Act)
+(Section 574 of the Soldiers and Sailors Civil Relief Act)

 When is a military person an Iowa resident?